 We are happy that this New Year feature has now become a bit of a tradition!
-Each year we invite you to peruse this collection of articles, video, practices and more which speak to beginnings, possibilities and potential.
+Each year we invite you to peruse this collection of articles, video, a poem, practice and more which speak to beginnings, possibilities and potential.
 May these resources support our welcoming the new year with gratitude, inspiration and hope.

 Turning New Year’s Resolutions into Revelations